 • +Prizm Trail Torch lens enhances terrain contrast meaningfully

-• +Lightest frame in test group at 0.9 oz
+• +Lightest frame in the comparison group at 0.9 oz

 • +Excellent peripheral coverage from swept full-wrap design